 From the original European settlers and their use of music for entertainment and worship, the indigenous Indian music, the slave songs with their ancestry in African rhythms and tunes, American music has many forebears.
-From these beginnings, the music of present day America is rich in different genres, spirituals, jazz, ragtime, blues and more conventional classical themes.
-This concert will give just a small example of some of this music, from Aaron Copeland’s Four Motets and Four American songs to close harmony arrangements of favourites such as Moon River and Pink Panther.
-Tickets will be available in the new year, but do put the date and time in your diary now.
+From these beginnings, the music of present day America is rich in different genres, with spirituals, jazz, ragtime, blues and more conventional classical themes.
+This concert will give just a small example of some of this music, from Aaron Copland’s Four Motets and Four American songs to close harmony arrangements of favourites such as Moon River and Pink Panther.
+Read more here.

 Saturday, 30th June 2018, at 7.30pm in St John’s Church, Bedwardine.

 Tickets are available online by clicking here, by contacting the Administrator on 01684 594570 and on the door.
 Prices are £12 (£5 for students).